czzarr/czzarr.github.com/source/our-book/index.markdown

 ## I Want to Buy it!
 Where Can I Find It?

 * We recommend you but it from [Leanpub](http://leanpub.com/startupflow) where it is available as a PDF, MOBI and ePUB.
-Plus, you will receive any new edition of this book for free!
+Plus, you will receive any updates for free!
 * You can also find it on the [Amazon Kindle Store](http://www.amazon.com/dp/B007XR9FX6)
-* It will very soon be on the iBookstore
+* It will be available very soon on the iBookstore

+## Why We Wrote It
+While we began working on our startup, we spent quite some time researching the most efficient workflow and tools.
+As we wanted to write our findings down, we decided it was best to use the ebook format so that anyone could read them.